 Calcium is a mineral that is necessary for life.
 It builds strong bones, helps blood clotting and is vital for transmitting messages through the nerves and in the release of certain hormones.

 If we don’t get enough of this mineral through our diet then our body will leach it from our bones, leaving them weak and vulnerable.

 On this high calcium foods list you will find the top 11 plant food sources of this essential mineral to keep you strong and healthy on your plant based diet.

 PLANT BASED EATING

-Not only are these foods high in calcium, but they are also healthier in other respects in terms of protein, fiber, antioxidants, phytochemicals, vitamins and minerals.
-This can make the plant based diet, when done correctly through proper food combining a very healthy way of life indeed.
+Not only are these foods high in calcium, but they are also healthier in other respects in terms of protein, fibre, antioxidants, phytochemicals, vitamins and minerals.
+This can make the plant based diet, when done properly through correct combining of macronutrients, a very healthy way of life indeed.